kelvincer/blog-example/README.md

 # Code
 This is how to make a POST request using libcurl library using the C programming language.
-I am using [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) to make this demo.
+I am using [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) api to make this demo.
 ```c
 #include <curl/curl.h>